-Important: Ticking the Hide Price option also bypasses all internal logic associated with finding the cheapest configuration.
-When dealing with complex composite products that contain many Component Options, finding the cheapest configuration can be a very resource-intensive process.
-In such large-scale applications, it is highly recommended to enable the Hide Price option.
+When dealing with complex composite products that contain many Component Options, avoid choosing the Catalog Price > Calculate from/to option.
+Finding the configuration with the lowest price can be a very resource-intensive process.
+In such cases, it is highly recommended to choose either the Use defaults or the Hide option.

 - Configure Shipping Options